Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Introduction

+\item We revisit the popular belief that random forests {\emph{solely}} reduce variance and we show how random forests can reduce bias.

-We highlight our main contributions below. \begin{itemize} \item We introduce the notion of hidden patterns, relationships in the data that bagging ensembles have difficulty capturing, and show that random forests better capture these relationships by randomly selecting the subset of features considered per split.
+\item We introduce and describe the notion of hidden patterns, relationships in the data that bagging ensembles have difficulty capturing, and show that random forests better capture these relationships by randomly selecting the subset of features considered per split.

 \item We show that on datasets with hidden patterns, random forests increasingly outperform bagging ensembles as SNR increases.
-This finding extends the scope of the arguments provided in \cite{mentch2020randomization} suggesting that random forests only outperform bagging ensembles when SNR is low.
+This finding complements the arguments presented in \cite{mentch2020randomization} by offering additional insight into the success of random forests over bagging when SNR is high.

-\item We show that random forests reduce bias in addition to variance relative to bagging on datasets with hidden patterns. \item Our investigation yields the important practical takeaway that $mtry$ should be tuned.
+\item We empirically demonstrate that random forests reduce bias in addition to variance relative to bagging on datasets with hidden patterns.

+\item Our investigation yields the important practical takeaway that $mtry$ should be tuned.
 We explore how $mtry$ controls the ability of a random forest to reduce bias and analyze how this parameter is sensitive to non-informative features in the data.

 \end{itemize}